 On August 10, 2023, our board of directors approved a stock repurchase program pursuant to which we would be authorized to repurchase up to the lesser of \$55 million or 10 million shares of its common stock, subject to the factors discussed below.
 Following the completion of the refinancing transactions discussed in this report, any stock repurchases under this program may be made opportunistically from time to time in open market or privately negotiated transactions in compliance with Rule 10b-18 under the Securities Act of 1934, as amended, including any 10b5-1 plan, and will be subject to market conditions, applicable legal and contractual restrictions, liquidity requirements and other factors.
 The repurchase program has no time limit, does not require us to repurchase any specific number of shares and may be suspended from time to time, modified or discontinued by our board of directors at any time.
-Any common stock repurchase ap art of such stock repurchase program will be cancelled and retired.
-We have not repurchased any shares of our common stock under the stock repurchase program as of December 31, 2023 or to date.
+Any common stock repurchased as part of such stock repurchase program as of December 31, 2023 or to date.
 See also Item 1.A.
-"Risk Factors-Our ability to repurchase stock may be limited and no assurance can be given that we will be able to effectuate our stock repurchase program in the future at indicated levels or at all."
+"Risk Factors--Our ability to repurchase stock may be limited and no assurance can be given that we will be able to effectuate our stock repurchase program in the future at indicated levels or at all."